d3b-center/fw-fsl-slicer/README.md

 ### Configuration

-* mid_slices: output mid-sagittal, -coronal and -axial slices into one image.
+* mid_slices (default=false): output mid-sagittal, -coronal and -axial slices into one image.